dmleong/dmleong.github.io/public-appearances.md

 permalink: /public/
 ---

+###Book appearances###
+I speak out about what it's like to change careers and join software development in <a href="http://www.amazon.com/Quit-Law-Code-Transition-Development-ebook/dp/B00Y6QVUXU/ref=as_li_ss_tl?ie=UTF8&linkCode=sl1&tag=wilha-20&linkId=1de67bfb785afecca7216ddbca71ebc6" target="__blank">Quit Law and Code: A Guide to Transition from Law to App Development</a>.

 ###Diversity in tech##

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">A very happy birthday to Skittles, <a href="https://twitter.com/twilio">@twilio</a>&#39;s Diversity &amp; Inclusion team!
 Can&#39;t believe it&#39;s been one whole year! <a href="http://t.co/bdWHGXbQJY">pic.twitter.com/bdWHGXbQJY</a></p>&mdash; Danielle Leong (@tsunamino) <a href="https://twitter.com/tsunamino/status/605474861427728384">June 1, 2015</a></blockquote>